aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-potm/_index.md

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Convert Protected DOTM to POTM in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert Protected DOTM to POTM in Android Apps" %}}
 You can also convert your password-protected DOTM to POTM within your Android applications.
 If your input DOTM document is password protected, you cannot convert it to POTM format without using the password.
 In order to open an encrypted document, you can set the correct password in the LoadOptions object and pass it to the Document constructor.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "bdc7f32134dcfd5fd6163ad4092b843f" "convert-protected-doc-to-pptx.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Convert DOTM to POTM with Watermark in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert DOTM to POTM with Watermark in Android Apps" %}}
 Within your Android applications, the API also allows you to perform DOTM file to POTM conversion with watermark.
 In order to add a watermark to your POTM document, you can first export DOTM to HTML and write HTML content in [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
 After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to POTM.
 {{% blocks/products/pf/feature-page-code %}}